-The Women’s Land Army looked for physically fit young women, who had no dependents (usually unmarried), who where mature enough to leave home and to be sent anywhere in the country.
+The Women’s Land Army looked for physically fit young, unmarried women, who had no dependents, who were mature enough to leave home and be sent anywhere in the country.

-The process of signing up to the Women’s Land Army is outlined below:-
+The process of signing up to the Women’s Land Army was as follows:

-The next step was to undertake a medical test (paid for by the Ministry of Agriculture).
-This wasn’t usually that strenuous – in some cases, the doctor just signed their certificate without carrying out any checks according to Mant.
+They underwent a medical test (paid for by the Ministry of Agriculture).
+This wasn’t usually that strenuous – in some cases, the doctor just signed their certificate without carrying out any checks.
 However girls of a smaller size were questioned about whether they would be able to cope with the heavy manual work.
 ‘Well-turned’ girls were also questioned about their ability to ‘muck down’ to the country lifestyle.

-Women were then invited to attend an interview.
+Women were invited to attend an interview.
 This would give the panel a chance to meet the young woman in person.
-The young women applicants were usually asked questions on the following (taken from Land Girls And Their Impact by Ann Kramer):-
+The young women applicants were usually asked questions on the following:

 - Previous work